-Skill 3: Ask for feedback (but know that you probably won’t get it).
+Just know that you probably won’t get it.
 The best thing you can do when you’re rejected is to learn from it.
 Naturally, the first step is to seek feedback.
 If you can get it, fantastic!
 Know, however, that despite requesting it, you’ll be lucky to get the straight scoop.
 Recruiters or hiring managers are often uncomfortable giving complete feedback.
 They might also be limited in what feedback they can give you.

 You might not get the whole story on why you were rejected, or, the person rejecting you might not know the whole story (for instance, a recruiter might have received limited feedback from the hiring manager).

 If you’re not getting a lot of feedback, take ownership and challenge yourself to reflect on what you might have done differently.
 Apply these lessons to the next opportunity.
 If you do get feedback, don’t be defensive or argumentative.
 Listen to it, accept it, and thank the person for their time.

 You never know when you might cross paths with the people you met during your search.
 Give yourself some processing time before you respond to rejection so your head is clear.
 Be gracious and thankful for the opportunity.
 While you might share your disappointment with others, don’t complain.
 You never know who people know; you don’t want to come across as bitter or negative to anyone.

 Skill #5: Get something out of the process.